-Domestic workers are the nannies who nurture and raise our children, the housecleaners who bring order to our homes, and the direct care workers who ensure our loved ones, who are aging or living with disabilities, receive the assistance they need to live with dignity and independence in their homes.
-There are around 2.2 million domestic workers in the U.S. Despite their essential contributions, domestic workers are among the most undervalued workforce and vulnerable members of our society.
+Domestic workers are the nannies who nurture and raise our children, the house cleaners who bring order to our homes, and the direct care workers who ensure that our loved ones who are aging or living with disabilities receive the assistance they need to live with dignity and independence in their homes.
+There are around 2.2 million domestic workers in the U.S.5 Despite their essential contributions, domestic workers are among the most undervalued workers and vulnerable members of our society.